quicwg/base-drafts/draft-ietf-quic-recovery.md

 Until the server has validated the client's address on the path, the amount of data it can send is limited, as specified in Section 8.1 of {{QUIC-TRANSPORT}}.
-If not all unacknowledged CRYPTO data can be sent, then all unacknowledged CRYPTO data sent in Initial packets should be retransmitted.
+If not all data can be retransmitted, then data at Initial and Handshake encryption should be retransmitted before any ApplicationData.
 If no data can be sent, then no alarm should be armed until data has been received from the client.